p10rahulm/your-static-website/README.md

 # Section 1: Getting Started

 The following are going to be needed for creating your own site:

 1. Git Bash
-2. Google Cloud SDK
+2. Hugo
-3. Hugo
+3. Github Account
-4. Github Account
+4. Text Editor
-5. Text Editor
+5. Google Cloud SDK (optional)

-### Step 1: Getting git bash
+## Get git bash

 1. Go to [Git Download Website](https://git-scm.com/downloads)
 2. At the top, you would find a few operating systems.
 Click on your operating system, ex: windows or mac, etc